Giovanni-Serra-Git/clone_map_app/README.md

 # Features of the App

-✔️ Fake login to access the app  :  **Username** Giovanni **Password** 12345 ✔️ Viewing the cities list
+✔️ Fake login to access the app  :  **Username** Giovanni **Password** 12345
+✔️ View the cities list
-✔️ Viewing the coutries list
+✔️ View the coutries list
-✔️ Adding and removing cities from the list
+✔️ Add and removing cities from the list
-✔️ Adding feedback about the city
+✔️ Add feedback about the city

 # Author